damianhakert/damianhakert.github.io/source/_posts/2016-03-29-using-omnibus-gitlab-to-ship-gitlab.md

 The story goes pretty much the same as the story about the native Debian packages.
 There was an attempt of packaging GitLab for Fedora as a part of [Google Summer of Code project] by (now) our own team member Achilleas Pipinellis.
-However, it is a multi person job and packaging alone is a lot of work so the project was never completed.
+However, it is a multi-person job and packaging alone is a lot of work, so the project was never completed.

 #### Anything else

 We also often hear:

-"Why can't you just leave Chef, Puppet, Ansible or something else to do what they are made for?
+> "Why can't you just leave Chef, Puppet, Ansible or something else to do what they are made for?
 They can be configured to get the specific versions of dependencies and installed on the system, it is not up to GitLab to care about that!"